aspose-diagram/Aspose.Diagram-Documentation/spanish/net/release-notes/release-notes-2015/aspose-diagram-for-net-5-9-0-release-notes/_index.es.md

 - DIAGRAMNET-50642-VSD a VDX exportación, se cambia la posición de los conectores
 - DIAGRAMNET-50643: abrir y guardar VSDX, faltan las formas del servidor
 - DIAGRAMNET-50644-VSD a VSDX exportación, la clase CustomProp no devuelve un valor real
-- DIAGRAMNET-50645-VDX para exportar PDF, el PDF resultante está en blanco
+- DIAGRAMNET-50645-VDX to PDF export, the resultant PDF is blank
-- DIAGRAMNET-50646-VDX para exportar BMP, ocurrió una excepción de argumento
+- DIAGRAMNET-50646-VDX to BMP export, an argument exception occurred
-- DIAGRAMNET-50647-VDX para exportar JPEG, se produjo una excepción de argumento
+- DIAGRAMNET-50647-VDX to JPEG export, an argument exception occurred
-- DIAGRAMNET-50648-VSDX a exportación SVG, las propiedades personalizadas de las formas no se conservan
+- DIAGRAMNET-50648-VSDX to SVG export, the custom properties of the shapes are not preserved